iBz-04/Seeker-o1/tests/README.md

 # Tests

-This directory contains test cases for the Anus AI agent framework.
+This directory contains test cases for the Seeker-o1 AI agent framework.

 ## Unit Tests